rameshgchavan/book-a-movie-ticket-backend/README.md

 Read more [mongoose](https://www.npmjs.com/package/mongoose)

+ ## schema.js
+This file contains schema documentation of bookMovie collection and exports it as bookMovieSchema which will be imported inside model.js.\
+It uses mongoose's schema component.

+ ## model.js
+ In this file bookMovieSchema schema imported and exported as model bookMovieModel with collection name which will be used inside api.js

 ## api.js
-In this file I have imported connection (connector.js).\
+In this file I have imported model bookMovieModel (model.js).\
 Using express router I have created two api (routes) get and post and exported router as module which will be used inside index.js
 ### `get api`
 This api finds the user (frontend) requested data into mongoDB database and send back response to user.